ajaiswal-ht/imdino/README.md

 # Chrome dinasaur automated player

-This project is implementation of  https://github.com/ivanseidel/IAMDinosaur in python
+This project is implemented in python and tensorflow

-It users neural networks to train a system to play dinosaur game on chrome when internet is off.
+It uses neural networks to train a system to play dinosaur game on chrome when internet is off.

 ## Requirements:
 - redis